Python-PyQt/PyQt6-Docs/descriptions/QtQuickWidgets/QQuickWidget-c.rst

 :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` also manages sizing of the view and root object.
 By default, the :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget.resizeMode` is :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget.ResizeMode.SizeViewToRootObject`, which will load the component and resize it to the size of the view.
 Alternatively the :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget.resizeMode` may be set to :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget.ResizeMode.SizeRootObjectToView` which will resize the view to the size of the root object.

 **Note:** :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` is an alternative to using :sip:ref:`~PyQt6.QtQuick.QQuickView` and :sip:ref:`~PyQt6.QtWidgets.QWidget.createWindowContainer`.
 The restrictions on stacking order do not apply, making :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` the more flexible alternative, behaving more like an ordinary widget.

-This comes at the expense of performance.
-Unlike :sip:ref:`~PyQt6.QtQuick.QQuickWindow` and :sip:ref:`~PyQt6.QtQuick.QQuickView`, :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` involves rendering into OpenGL framebuffer objects.
+**Note:** However, the above mentioned advantages come at the expense of performance.
+Unlike :sip:ref:`~PyQt6.QtQuick.QQuickWindow` and :sip:ref:`~PyQt6.QtQuick.QQuickView`, :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` requires rendering into OpenGL framebuffer objects, which needs to be enforced by calling :sip:ref:`~PyQt6.QtQuick.QQuickWindow.setGraphicsApi`\ (\ :sip:ref:`~PyQt6.QtQuick.QSGRendererInterface.GraphicsApi.OpenGLRhi`) at startup.
 This will naturally carry a minor performance hit.

 **Note:** Using :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` disables the threaded render loop on all platforms.
 This means that some of the benefits of threaded rendering, for example `Animator <https://doc.qt.io/qt-6/qml-qtquick-animator.html>`_ classes and vsync driven animations, will not be available.